Student Stories: Teal Russeau

 Major: Transfer

-As a high school senior, Teal Russeau wasn’t ready to leave the comfortable environment of her high school, let alone her family and hometown.
+As a high school senior, Teal Russeau wasn’t ready to leave the comfortable environment of high school, let alone family and hometown.

 Scholars Awards at COD

-Russeau discussed her struggles with one of her high school teachers and mentor, Erin Axelsen.
-That discussion helped Russeau realize that selecting College of DuPage was the right choice for her.
-She then applied for the Presidential Scholarship, which provides tuition for two years to high-achieving students.
+Russeau discussed these struggles with a high school teachers and mentor, Erin Axelsen.
+That discussion helped Russeau realize that selecting College of DuPage was the right choice.
+They then applied for the Presidential Scholarship, which provides tuition for two years to high-achieving students.

-“I had worked hard in high school, and knew that my grades would take me anywhere I wanted to go.
+“I had worked hard in high school and knew that my grades would take me anywhere I wanted to go.
 After making my decision, my high school counselor explained the requirements and rewards of the Presidential Scholarship.
-Looking back, I am incredibly grateful for this opportunity and I would not change anything about my COD journey if I could,” she said.
+Looking back, I am incredibly grateful for this opportunity, and I would not change anything about my COD journey if I could.”

-With the scholarship firmly in hand, Russeau started at COD, unsure of a major.
-She enrolled in Introduction to Education during her first semester, and it took only one week for Russeau to know she wanted a career where she helped people.
+With the scholarship firmly in hand, Russeau started at COD and, unsure of a major, enrolled in Introduction to Education just to test the waters.
+It took only one week for them to want a career helping people.

-In 2015, Russeau earned her Associate in Arts degree and was named one of the College’s Outstanding Graduate finalists.
-She also received the North Central College Transfer Scholarship, a full-tuition award presented annually to one COD student.
+In 2015, Russeau earned an Associate in Arts degree and was named one of the College’s Outstanding Graduate finalists.
+They also received the North Central College Transfer Scholarship, a full-tuition award presented annually to one COD student.

 Transfer Opportunities at COD

-While she initially majored in English and secondary education with a minor in Spanish, Russeau graduated magna cum laude with bachelor’s degrees in English and Psychology, with minors in Spanish and Gender/Women’s Studies.
-She was also a member of Psi Chi, the Psychology National Honors Society, and the Public Relations chair of a mental health awareness club on campus, for which she launched a new blog promoting hope and recovery.
+While initially majoring in English and secondary education with a minor in Spanish, Russeau graduated magna cum laude with bachelor’s degrees in English and Psychology, with minors in Spanish and Gender/Women’s Studies.
+Russeau was also a member of Psi Chi, the Psychology National Honors Society, and the Public Relations chair of a mental health awareness club on campus, for which they launched a new blog promoting hope and recovery.

-After graduation, Russeau moved to Columbia, S.C., where she worked as an admission counselor at Midlands Technical College.
-She then completed a dual master’s program in Clinical Mental Health Counseling and Social Psychology at Ball State University and worked at an intermediate school for fifth and sixth graders as a school-based therapist through RHA Health Services.
-Now she is a therapist for neurodivergent, queer adults at AshTree Counseling Center.
+Russeau moved to Columbia, S.C., and worked as an admissions counselor at Midlands Technical College.
+After completing a dual master’s program in Clinical Mental Health Counseling and Social Psychology at Ball State University, they worked at an intermediate school for fifth and sixth graders as a school-based therapist through RHA Health Services and as a therapist for neurodivergent, queer adults at AshTree Counseling Center.
+Russeau is now a school-based therapist for K-12 students at Blue Ridge Health.

-As for College of DuPage, she is outspoken about how others should perceive it.
+As for COD, Russeau is outspoken about how others should perceive it.

 “I genuinely hope that my story and others like it can reverse the nonsensical ‘community college stigma.’
-Honestly, I truly believe that my choice to attend COD was the best decision I have made in my life thus far.”
+Honestly, I truly believe that my choice to attend College of DuPage was the best decision I have made in my life thus far.”

 Learn more about the Teacher Preparation program at College of DuPage